certsimple/csp-by-api/README.md

 		reportOnly: true
 	}

-	// Then add the apps you use. csp-by-api will combine them for you. var policy = cspByAPI(basePolicy, [
+Then add the apps you use. `csp-by-api` will combine them for you:

+	var policy = cspByAPI(basePolicy, [
 		'twitter',
 		'mixpanel',